 How to keep shoes from smelling

-Once you have removed that stinky odor from your shoes, there are some things you can do to keep it from coming back.
+Once you have learned how to clean smelly shoes and removed that stinky odor from your shoes, there are some things you can do to keep it from coming back.

 - Rotate your shoes – have more than one pair of shoes to allow at least 24 hours drying time between wearings.

 - Use cedar shoe trees or cedar balls to dry your shoes and absorb odors.
 You can also use shoe dryers to dry shoes quickly.